-Plant Care 101: How to Care for Your Fiddle-Leaf Fig Tree
+Plant Care 101: Fiddle Leaf Fig Tree Care Guide

 There’s nothing more frustrating than buying a new plant and not reaping the benefits or results because of higher maintenance needs or unexpected weather.
 But with the Fiddle Leaf Fig, it's easy.

-Adaptability is the main attraction of the Fiddle-Leaf Fig Tree.
-How easy is the Fiddle-Leaf’s maintenance?
-This fresh house plant tells you what it needs so that plant care is even more simple.
-Pay attention to the leaves’ overall hue to know if you’re watering correctly: if your Fiddle-Leaf doesn’t get enough water, any new leaves could turn brown and drop; if the plant is overwatered, the oldest leaves (towards the base of the plant) could turn brown and fall.
+So, the Fiddle Leaf Fig actually tells you what it needs, making plant care even more simple.
+Pay attention to the leaves’ color to know if you’re watering correctly.
+If your Fiddle-Leaf isn't getting enough water, any new leaves could turn brown and drop.
+If your plant is overwatered, the oldest leaves (which grow at the base of the plant) may turn brown and fall.

 You can also mist your Fiddle Leaf with a spray bottle to keep the humidity up.